hanley2d/artViewer/README.md

 The artViewer application can be installed on an Android device by sideloading the APK file in the [releases](https://github.com/hanley2d/artViewer/releases) section of this repository.
 To do this, just download the file on an Android device, find the file and press it to install.
 You may need to enable additional settings on your device.

-Alternatively, this application can be run from the [Expo Go](https://expo.dev/client) app or on the Expo [website](https://snack.expo.dev/@hanley2d/artviewer).
+Alternatively, this application can be run on both Android and iOS from the [Expo Go](https://expo.dev/client) app or on the Expo [website](https://snack.expo.dev/@hanley2d/artviewer).

 If you have the Expo Go app you can scan the following QR code to run this application.